ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/victim_assets/crud/delete.rst

         # retrieve the assets from ThreatConnect
         victim.load_assets()

-        # iterate through the victim's assets
+        # iterate through the Victim's assets
         for asset in victim.assets:
             # if the asset is a phone number asset, delete it
             if asset.type == "Phone":
                 victim.delete(asset.id, asset)

         try:
-            # commit the victim with the Victim Asset(s) deleted
+            # commit the Victim with the Victim Asset(s) deleted
             victim.commit()
         except RuntimeError as e:
             print('Error: {0}'.format(e))